 Yours.
 Reverend Carla Maurer

 - ●Editorial .pl

 - •Latest News .p2

-- ●Art .p3
+- •Art .p3

 - •'In Between' .p4

 - •Risotto recipe .p6

 - Announcements

 - & Events .p7

 Latest News

 From the Consistoire

 - by Barbara Wachter, President of the Steering Committee

-Dear Readers, It's a pleasure to connect with you for the first time through the Swiss Church News as the President of the Consistoire's Steering Committee.
+Dear Readers.
+It's a pleasure to connect with you for the first time through the Swiss Church News as the President of the Consistoire's Steering Committee.

 Just like everyone else, we as Swiss Church trustees were faced with a series of tough questions at the beginning of the lockdown, about the immediate, but also the medium and longer term future of our cherished Swiss Church, and about the functioning of its governance body, the Consistoire.
 The first action we took after the Church had to close its doors in March was to establish a so-called "Steering Committee", made up of a smaller group of trustees and advisers.
-To enable smooth and quick decision-making, this new lead committee was to meet once a month, and - of course - virtually.
+To enable smooth and quick decisionmaking, this new lead committee was to meet once a month, and - of course - virtually.
 I can therefore proudly say that the Consistoire has now joined and mastered the world of Zoom!
 And we've been busy: amongst other things, the Steering Committee organised the Annual General Meeting, which took place virtually in July; took care of Swiss Church building maintenance; compiled the crucial set of COVID-19 policies necessary for the gradual re-opening and use of the Church building; and pondered the Swiss Church's vision and strategy for the upcoming months.
 The Consistoire has also had a new addition: Hassan Mohanna joined us, first as adviser and since August as a trustee and Steering Committee member.
 A very warm welcome again!
 A welcome back for Anina, who has returned from maternity leave - she will resume the role of Finance Officer in the Swiss Church team.
 And finally, a big thank you to Heidi, who covered for Anina in her absence.
 I am also excited to announce that the whole Consistoire will gather again - first of all online at the end of this month, and then, if the situation allows, also physically before the end of the year.
 I would like to close by expressing my gratitude to Carla and the team, as well as to all fellow trustees for your tireless work and great leadership during this difficult time.
 I am proud to have weathered the storm with all of you and greatly look forward to the next chapter.
-Best wishes, Barbara FROM THE VENUE I say the word 'exciting' when I'm nervous.
-I say that word a lot anyway, but especially when I'm nervous - and I've said that word a lot along this pandemic journey.
-The Merriam Webster dictionary has three definitions of 'excite':
+Best wishes, Barbara ■ New trustee Hassan Mohanna Hassan grew up in Lebanon, and worked for several years in the Middle East and North Africa before moving to live in the United States for several years, working on civic technology and innovation.